 however, shut down and instantly went into sleep mode.
 I was utterly exhausted.

-Every inch of my body was sore, but I wasn’t complaining.
+Every inch of my body was sore, but I'm not complaining.
 I had a great time

 and hope to return again someday.
 Three days removed, I feel slightly better,